Sanzen is an interview with a Zen teacher. It involves two people attempting to meet unconditionally without any games.

 Some students benefit from occasional sanzen, others find frequent encounters accelerate their rate of progress.

-Person-to-person sanzen is available at our dojo when Daizan Roshi is in attendance, and at retreats and other events.
+I-person sanzen is available at our dojo when Daizan Roshi or one of our other teachers are in attendance, and at retreats and other events.

 Y ou don’t have to be in London to join Zenways and seriously engage in Zen practice.
 For centuries, serious students have fulfilled their responsibilities in the world while maintaining contact with their teacher at a distance.

 One of the three greatest works of Zen literature is the collection of letters of Daiye Soko (1089-1163AD), the sanzen or private practice letters that he wrote to his many remote students.
 These days we have the opportunity for more direct encounters.

 Sanzen is available online via Skype on Sundays after the talk from about 6:30pm, Monday mornings from 7:00am, and Tuesday mornings after zazen at about 7:30am (UK times).